 GD Topic - Quick Commerce: A Step Toward Progress or a Wasteful Luxury?

-GD or Group Discussion is a major part of the MBA Admission Process.
-Candidates preparing for the Group Discussion Round can check the below article for a debate over Quick Commerce being a step towards progress or a wasteful luxury in today's fast-paced world.
+GD or Group Discussion is a major part of MBA Admission Process.
+Candidates preparing for Group Discussion Round can check this article for a debate on Quick Commerce being a step towards progress or a wasteful luxury today.

 Check Out: Best MBA Colleges in India